GLab/glab.github.io/manuals.md

 ## [Testbed Managers](setup)

-If you need to set up and manage a whole ToMaTo testbed, please refer to the testbed management manual.
+If you need to set up and manage your own ToMaTo testbed, please refer to the testbed management manual.

 </div>
 -->